-The declaration of conflicts of interest is a standing item on the Senior Management Team agenda.
-All members of the Senior Management Team are required to declare any Conflicts of Interest prior to the commencement of the business of the meeting.
-Where a conflict of interest is declared that member of the Senior Management Team may be required to withdraw from all or part of the meeting.
-The declaration of conflicts of interest, including nil declarations and any related actions are recorded in the minute of the meeting.
+5.7 The declaration of conflicts of interest is a standing item on the ELT and SLT agenda.
+All members of these leadership teams are required to declare any Conflicts of Interest prior to the commencement of the of the meeting.
+Where a conflict of interest is declared that member of the Leadership Team may be required to withdraw from all or part of the meeting.
+The declaration of conflicts of interest, including nil declarations and any related actions are recorded in the minutes of the meeting.